-Groupama group's subsidiary in China, was removed from the nonthe regional mutuals) during the environmental and societal data consolidation phase was made by the CSR, Employer Branding and Internal Communication Department on the basis of reports generated by the SCOOP tool.
-The SCOOP tool makes it possible consolidated financial and non-financial scope.
+The distinction between consolidated scope and combined scope (including all Group subsidiaries in France and abroad as well as the regional mutuals) during the environmental and societal data consolidation phase was made by the CSR, Employer Branding and Internal Communication Department on the basis of reports generated by the SCOOP tool.
+The SCOOP tool makes it possible to collect data for the combined scope, which are then published in the annual report.